 It is unfortunately not possible to alter access conditions and stairs in the manor house to allow wheelchair users and people with impaired mobility to access to the exhibitions.

-The manor garden has a great playground with a ropes course and hammock swings.
+The manor garden has a great playground for children.

 Prams and pushchairs

 Narrow doors and differences in level make it very difficult to take prams and pushchairs into the manor house.
 We recommend the use of carrying slings for infants.
 Prams and pushchairs can be left in the manor courtyard.